Diabetic Dog Food Recipes and Dog Diabetes

 Your dog may be allergic to some of these ingredients so you better test them out first.
 You can substitute Hypoallergenic dog food to the recipes here that require the use of ordinary dog food.

 Aside from food, a regular exercise routine is much vital.
 Also, once your dog has been stabilized on insulin treatment, they may live long like other dogs of the same breed.
 It is also essential for you and your veterinarian to have constant communication and adhere to a scheduled treatment regimen.
-This will ensure that your pet is healthy.
+Houston Heights vet happens to be a great clinic which specializes in treating diabetes for dogs and the veterinarians there will ensure that your pet is healthy.

-Diabetic dog food, exercise and regular visits to your veterinarian can help manage your dog’s diabetes; however, your presence and the warmth that you show your pet is the best care a pet owner can give – with or without diabetes.
+Diabetic dog food, exercise and regular visits to your veterinarian can help manage your dog’s diabetes; You might even video chat with your furry friend when you are not around but, your presence and the warmth that you show your pet is the best care a pet owner can give – with or without diabetes.